spiceai/docs/spiceaidocs/docs/data-accelerators/data-refresh.md

 ## Refresh On-Demand

 Accelerated datasets can be refreshed on-demand via the `refresh` CLI command or `POST /v1/datasets/:name/acceleration/refresh` API endpoint.

-Supported for `full` and `append` refresh modes.
+On-demand refresh applies only to `full` and `append` refresh modes (not `changes).

 CLI example: